Ismail0u/Community-Website-Frontend/.github/ISSUE_TEMPLATE/community-proposal.md

 ---

 ## 🔄 Alternatives
-What other options did you consider?
-Why is this the best one?
+What other options did you consider, and why did you choose this one?

 ---